Biophilia Part I: The Overlooked Power of Biophilic Design and Incorporating Sound and Lighting

 What is Biophilic Design?

+In this post we’ll learn about biophilic design and how sound and lighting play an important role in creating healthier, calmer interiors.
 As an interior designer, my primary goal with all my clients is to help them improve their comfort and enjoyment of their home.
 There are a number of tools and “rules” designers use to help create a beautiful space.
 One of those tools getting a lot of buzz right now is Biophilic Design.
-Biophilia is an approach to architecture and interior design that seeks to connect us with natures intrinsic beauty and harmony.
+Biophilia is an approach to architecture and interior design that seeks to connect us with nature’s intrinsic beauty and harmony.
 It incorporates natural elements into built environments to enhance physical and mental well-being, reduce stress, improve productivity and creativity, and provide a more satisfying and enriching living environment.
-Some key principles of biophilic design for residential interiors include:
+Some key elements of biophilic design for residential interiors include:

 Natural Light